OctopusDeploy/docs/docs/administration/managing-users-and-teams/creating-teams-for-a-user-with-mixed-environment-privileges_content_2019.1.partial.md

 Give the team an appropriate name like *Developers* and click **Save**.

-## Add the Project Viewer Role for all environments
+## Add the Project Viewer Role for All Environments

 We can now add the **Project viewer** role to all environments by clicking **Include user role** from the **User Roles** tab.
 This role provides read only access to deployment processes and releases.
 Because we will not provide any scoping for this role - this role will form the baseline permissions for this team in any scope.